Legal workflow

 Q.Will this work for car insurance and home insurance?

-Absolutely.
+Yes.
 It is designed to handle any combination of document types required for property, auto, or medical insurance claims.

 Security Protocol for Legal